pompom454/tea/docs/core/functions.md

 <!-- *********************************************************************** -->

-### `lastVisited(passages…)` → *integer* `number` {#functions-function-lastvisited}
+### `lastVisited(passageNames…)` → *integer* `number` {#functions-function-lastvisited}

 Returns the number of turns that have passed since the last instance of the passage with the given name occurred within the story history or `-1`, if it does not exist.
-If multiple passage names are given, returns the lowest count (which can be `-1`).
+If multiple passage names are given, returns the lowest count among them, which can be `-1`.

 #### History: